Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: The tenuous atmosphere case

 and the corresponding flux

-Formally $R_1$ does not exist anymore for $r < r_0$.
-However, $\phi_{\rm Diff}(r)$ can still be evaluated by noting that from Eq.~\ref{eq_flash_geo_optics_perp}, we can replace $R_1 - R_0$ by $\approx \phi_{\perp 1}(r_0) (r-r_0)$.
+Formally, $R_1$ no longer exists for $r < r_0$.
+However, $\phi_{\rm Diff}(r)$ can still be evaluated by noting that from Eq.~\ref{eq_flash_geo_optics_perp} we can replace $R_1 - R_0$ by $\approx \phi_{\perp 1}(r_0) (r-r_0)$.
 This is equivalent to extrapolating the atmospheric profile a little bit below the radius of the body, which provides

 Hence for ($r>r_0$), and compared again to the airless case, the Fresnel fringes are locally stretched by the factor $1/\sqrt{\phi_{\perp 1}(r_0)}$ as seen in the observer plane, a result already obtained by \cite{French1976}.
 For $r < r_0$, the flux approaches zero, as predicted by Eq.~\ref{eq_damping_Fresnel_fringes}.
-This yields, for $r$ smaller than $r_0$ minus a few times $\lambda_{\rm F}/\sqrt{\phi_{\perp 1}(r_0)}$,
+For $r$ smaller than $r_0$ minus a few times $\lambda_{\rm F}/\sqrt{\phi_{\perp 1}(r_0)}$, this yields the flux near the edge of the shadow,

 This equation describes how the flux asymptotically decays to zero as the observer gets deeper into the dark shadow.
 The flux reaches half the value $\phi_1(r_0)$ for